Modular Invariant of Quantum Tori: Diophantine Approximation Groups

-It is clear from (\ref{da}) that the collection of Diophantine approximations of $\theta $ relative to $\mu$ forms a subgroup of $\bast\Z$ denoted which is independent of $\mu$.
+The absolute version of diophantine approximation (\ref{da}) is that used in \cite{Ge1}, \cite{Ge3}.
+It is clear from the form of (\ref{da}) that the collection of diophantine approximations of $\uptheta $ relative to $\upmu$ forms a subgroup of $\bast\Z$ denoted which is independent of $\upmu$.
 Note that this group is uncountably infinite and torsion-free.